Tips for Student Retention

 Hold Events and Recitals

 Be sure your students have some performance opportunities.
-Everyone may not want to participate, but most will, and parents love to see kids perform.
+Everyone may not want to participate, but most will and parents love to see kids perform.
 Yes, it is extra work but in my experience, it’s well worth it.

 We live in challenging times.
 The price of everything is going up.
 It may seem reasonable to raise your rates but be aware that a large price increase may just be the thing that pushes parents toward leaving.

-When I raise rates, I make sure I let parents know in advance, and personally, at this point, I am willing to offer discounts to families who need it, especially when the students are making good progress.
+When I raise rates, I make sure I let parents know in advance, and personally, at this point, I am willing to offer discounts to families who need them, especially when the students are making good progress.

-Be generous
+Be Generous

 When I began the Paloma Piano Membership website, I had to learn a lot about marketing.
 One of the golden rules of marketing is to give out high-quality free content and serve your audience in the best way possible.